 In order to understand the following searches, you must run them in an incognito window.
 Depending on your browser settings and the location of your search, you may still see different results than in our screenshots.

 Perform a Google search for the search term “apple id”.
 As you can see, the first page of search results is dominated by Apple.
 Three Apple domains are shown:

-A multiple domain strategy can make sense but requires effort and planning.
-Since it is a long-term strategy, it is more suitable for larger companies.
-Below is a summary of the advantages and disadvantages of the two approaches described.
+The two approaches described for a multi domain strategy also differ in terms of their advantages and disadvantages.
 Note that they are by no means mutually exclusive.
 Rather, a functioning multiple domain strategy can include both purchased and self-created microsites.
 Depending on the specific use case, linking and redirecting can be employed.